 All restoration projects will be completed with close attention to preventing invasive species colonization within the restoration planting zones.
-As previously mentioned, all plantings will be supervised by a certified horticulturist, and special care will be taken to avoid inadvertent transport of seed or reproductive structures into the planting zone.
+As previously mentioned, special care will be taken to avoid inadvertent transport of seed or reproductive structures into the planting zone.
 This will include a thorough wash-down of all clearing and planting equipment (e.g., tires, undercarriage, etc.) used at the Site.
 Additional efforts will be undertaken to perform the work during a favorable season when the potential for wind-bourn transport of invasive plant seeds is minimal.

-5.1 Stream V
+5.1 Stream E-2

-A highly degraded reach of Stream V, immediately upstream and inclusive of its confluence with Amenia Brook, is targeted for a streambed restoration effort.
-(See Map ENV-4, Appendix C. Grass and shrub plantings along this highly eroded streambed will stabilize banks, reduce bank erosion and create a low shrub canopy to reduce thermal inputs.
+A highly degraded reach of Stream $E-2^9$, immediately upstream and inclusive of its confluence with Cascade Amenia Brook, is targeted for a streambed restoration effort.
+(See Map ENV-4, Appendix C).
+Grass and shrub plantings along this highly eroded streambed will stabilize banks, reduce bank erosion and create a low shrub canopy to reduce thermal inputs.
 Shoreline plantings (hydrophilic low shrubs and ferns which will not interfere with the field of play) will aid in stabilizing stream banks.
 Large cobble and water bars will be added in-stream, and the stream bed itself will be widened to reduce flow velocities.
 This project will include approximately 150 linear feet of stream bed.
-A draft schematic of the restoration plantings and in-stream additions can be viewed in Figure 3.2-2 of the FEIS.
+Refer to the Silo Ridge Resort Community Phase 1 Site Plans, Sheet L5.01.

-5.2 Amenia Brook Floodplain
+5.2 Cascade Amenia Brook Floodplain

-An effort will be undertaken to restore the flood plain adjacent to Amenia Creek.
-The restoration area for this project will include approximately 1.5 acres of land between Pond A3 and the Hole 8 fairway, and approximately 300 feet of linear bank-side habitat along Amenia Brook (See Map ENV-4 for approximate location).
-A draft schematic of the restoration plantings can be viewed in Figure 3.2-2 of the FEIS.
+An effort will be undertaken to restore the flood plain adjacent to Cascade Amenia Brook.
+The restoration area for this project will include approximately 1.5 acres of land between Pond D and the Hole 8 fairway, and approximately 300 feet of linear bank-side habitat along Cascade Amenia Brook (See Map ENV-4 for approximate location).
+Refer to the Silo Ridge Resort Community Phase 1 Site Plans, Sheet L5.01.